alhassanaraouf/the360insights/replit.md

 -   **Styling Strategy**: Tailwind CSS + shadcn/ui for consistent, customizable design.
 -   **Real-time Features**: WebSocket integration for live analysis.
 -   **Session Management**: Replit Key Value Store for zero-configuration session persistence.
 -   **Data Structure Refinement**: Consolidated ranking data into `athlete_ranks` and separated coaches into their own table.
 Removed external image URLs in favor of Replit Object Storage.
+Refactored competition participation model (October 2025): eliminated redundant `career_events` table in favor of using `competition_participants` as the single source of truth for athlete competition history, with enhanced fields for performance tracking (`points`, `eventResult`).
 -   **Performance Optimization**: Database indexes on all foreign key and frequently queried columns for optimal query performance.
 Rank-up calculations timeout set to 5 minutes to accommodate complex AI analysis.
 JSON imports use batch processing (20 items per batch) with parallel logo uploads for efficiency.
 Athlete filter uses lightweight `/api/athletes/simple` endpoint (returns only id, name, nationality) for sub-second load times instead of expensive ranking calculations.
 Athlete filter dropdown optimized with:
     - Lazy loading (only fetches data when opened)
     - Infinite scroll rendering (initial 20 athletes, loads 20 more on scroll)